-How many bowel movements has he had?
-Does he have loose stools?
-How many wet diapers has he had?What vaccines has your newborn had?
-Are they up-to-date?Does he have any allergies or conditions?Does your newborn take any medicine?
-If so, what kind of medicine and what is the dose?
+How many bowel movements, loose stools, or wet diapers has your newborn had?What vaccines has your newborn had?
+Are they up-to-date?Does your newborn have any allergies or conditions?Does your newborn take any medication?
+If so, what kind of medication and what is the dose?

 Also, keep in mind that you may need to write down any instructions that the nurse or doctor gives you.
 So, have a pen and paper handy.

 Another way you can be prepared is by learning first aid and

 CPR for infants.
 The hospital may offer these classes or you can check online (American Red Cross

 Call the doctor if your newborn: Has a coughHas any eye problems, such as mucus or rednessHas a runny nose making it difficult to breath, even after using a rubber bulb aspiratorYellowish skin or eyes, without any other concerning symptomsIs vomitingIs eating less than usual or is having problems with breastfeeding, such as difficulty latching onto the nippleIs not having regular bowel movementsHas stools that are looser than normalIs crying more than usual and is unable to be consoledHas problems sleepingHas blood or pus around the navel, or if circumcised, around the penisHas a rashHas ear drainageIs not responding to sounds